LLNL/axom/src/docs/sphinx/dev_guide/config_build.rst

 Running the script, as in the example above, creates two directories to hold the build and install contents for the platform and compiler specified by the host-config file - in this case, a CHAOS 5 platform with the GNU gcc 4.9.3 compiler.
-The The name 'surface' in the file name indicates the particular machine on which the host-config file was generated.
+The name 'surface' in the file name indicates the particular machine on which the host-config file was generated.
 Livermore Computing platforms are generally configured similarly so that the configuration will usually also work on other CHAOS 5 Linux platforms.